nja7m/HW_Week07_Day04_MVVM/README.md

 - Will display the information of the user
 - Cache images

-The main purpose of the homework is to follow MVVM pattern
+The main purpose of this is to follow MVVM pattern

 ### UI Sample
 <img src="dribbble-shot-full.png" alt="drawing" width="300"/>